EllaBrands/stanDev/Pedagogy.md

 * Bob/Andrew/Advait/...

 ## Other groups we could serve
 * Scientists that don't know how to program but use stats packages.
+Scientists who program in statistical languages like R and want to do Bayesian analyses.
 RStanArm users.
 * Lay public
 * Journalists